 Fig. S2.
 Importance of features chosen to characterize control and complexity articles.
 These tables report the number of times each feature appears in each quantile (Q1–4) considering the 1% most important terms in each article.
 The higher total value between groups is highlighted in bold (note that only the feature “Aggregation” appears more in the control group and some features do not appear at all in the control group).
-Graph on the right show the distribution of beta parameters for each feature without sub-selecting the 1% most important terms.
+The rightmost graph shows the distribution of beta parameters (that is, the per-topic-per-word probability for each word; see Methods) for each feature without sub-selecting the 1% most important terms.
 Vertical line represents the average values across all words, showing the relevance of these features for ecological complexity.